Genoa

 What to do in Genoa

-Genoa is a city that offers impressive panoramas and has some of the most imposing monuments in Italy.
-Its historic center is the second largest in Europe with lovely streets and picturesque alleys, the caruggi.
+Genoa boasts breathtaking panoramas and houses some of Italy's most imposing monuments.
+Its historic center, the second largest in Europe, features charming streets and picturesque alleys known as the caruggi.

 During your stay in Genoa, there are several things to do.
-Get mesmerized by the beauty of the Cathedral of San Lorenzo or walk towards the magnificent square, Piazza della Vittorial, located near the Genova Brignole train station.
+Lose yourself in the mesmerizing beauty of the Cathedral of San Lorenzo or walk towards the magnificent Piazza della Vittoria, located near the Genova Brignole train station.

 It is also the best place for window shopping.
 While strolling around, have a quick stop for a slice of panarellina, one of the most famous cakes in Genoa.

-However, if you are not into shopping and you want to escape the crowds, you can walk along the seafront starting from the Fiera.
-This beautiful promenade ends up in the stunning village of Boccadasse.
-There, you can take a break from the long walk and enjoy delicious focaccia!
+If shopping isn't your cup of tea and you want to escape the crowds, you can walk along the seafront starting from the Fiera.
+This beautiful promenade ends up in the charming fishing village of Boccadasse, offering a perfect spot to unwind and enjoy delicious focaccia!

-Also, there are several heavenly beaches for sun and relaxation!
-Most beaches are just a few minutes away from the city center in Corso Italia.
+In addition, there are several heavenly beaches for sun-soaked relaxation, conveniently located just minutes away from the city center along Corso Italia.

-Tip: from the city of Genoa, you can easily explore other beautiful cities of the Riviera of Ponente and Levante, such as Portofino, Sanremo and Camogli.
+Tip: from the city of Genoa, you can easily explore other beautiful cities dotting the Riviera di Ponente and Levante, such as Portofino, Sanremo and Camogli.

 Beaches in Genoa